-Course Code CSC208
+Course Code ITC208

 Course Title Data Structure Lab

 Number of Credits 0-0-2-1

 - 1. Insert a node in front of already created singly link list. - 2.
 Insert a node at the end of already created singly link list. - 3.
-Insert a node at user specified data in already created singly link list. - Delete a node from front of a Singly Linked List.
-4. - 5.
-Delete node from end of a Singly Linked List. - Delete a node from any user specified index in a Singly Linked List.
-6. - 7.
-Search a user specified data in a singly linked list and delete it from the list and print final list after deletion. - 8.
+Insert a node at user specified data in already created singly link list. - 4.
+Delete a node from front of a Singly Linked List. - 5.
+Delete node from end of a Singly Linked List. - 6.
+Delete a node from any user specified index in a Singly Linked List. - 7.
+Search a user specified data in a singly linked list and delete it from the list and print final - list after deletion. - 8.
 Print Elements of a single linked list using the Concept of recursion. - 9.
 Print elements of a single-linked list in reverse order using recursion. - 10.
 Write an Iterative Version to Reverse the elements of a single linked list. - 11.
-Write a recursive version to reverse elements of a single linked list. - Implement Push and Pop Operations of Stack using Array and Singly Linked List and Analyse its time complexity.
-12. - a) STACK OPERATION USING ARRAY

-Implement Push and Pop Operations of Stack using - Array and Singly Linked List and Analyse its time complexity.

-- 13. b) STACK OPERATION USING SINGLY LINK LIST. - Create a circular linked list and display its elements.
-Also counts the total number of 14. elements in this list. - 15.
+Write a recursive version to reverse elements of a single linked list. - 12.
+Implement Push and Pop Operations of Stack using Array and Singly Linked List and Analyse its time complexity. - 13.
+Implement Push and Pop Operations of Stack using Array and Singly Linked List and Analyse its time complexity. - 14.
+Create a circular linked list and display its elements.
+Also counts the total number of - 15.
 Perform Insertion of an element at the front, rear and middle of circular linked list. - 16.
 Perform Insertion of an element at the front, rear, and middle of a Double linked List. - 17.
-Implement Engueue and Dequeue operation in a Queue using Array - 18.
+Implement Enqueue and Dequeue operation in a Queue using Array - 18.
 Implement Enqueue and Dequeue operation in a Queue using Circular Array - 19.
-Implement Oueue using two stacks - Write a C program that uses stack operations to convert a given infix expression into its 20. postfix Equivalent, Implement the stack using an array - 21.
-Write C programs to implement a double-ended queue ADT using i. arrav - 22.
-Write C programs to implement a double-ended queue ADT using doubly linked list. ii. - Write a C program that uses functions to perform the following: - Create a binary search tree of characters. i. - Traverse the above Binary search tree recursively in Post-order, Pre- order, ii.
-In-order - 24.
-Perform Double and Triple Order traversal on the tree and show output - Write a C program that uses functions to perform the following: - Create a binary search tree of integers. i. - Traverse the above Binary search tree non recursively in order ii. - 26.
+Implement Queue using two stacks - 20.
+Write a C program that uses stack operations to convert a given infix expression into its postfix Equivalent, Implement the stack using an array - 21.
+Write C programs to implement a double-ended queue ADT using array - 22.
+Write C programs to implement a double-ended queue ADT using doubly linked list.

+Write a C program that uses functions to perform the following:

+- Create a binary search tree of characters. - Traverse the above Binary search tree recursively in Post-order, Pre- order, In-order - 24.
+Perform Double and Triple Order traversal on the tree and show output

+Write a C program that uses functions to perform the following:

+- Create a binary search tree of integers. - Traverse the above Binary search tree non recursively in order - 26.
 Write a c program for indirect recursion and trace out its output manually - 27.
-Write a c program to count the number of nodes in Binary Tree (use Recursive version) Write C programs for implementing the following sorting methods to arrange a list of 28. - integers in ascending order: - 1.
-Insertion sort - Write C programs for implementing the following sorting methods to arrange a list of integers in ascending order: - 2.
-Merge sort

-- Write C programs for implementing the following sorting methods to arrange a list of integers in ascending order: - 1.
-Quicksort
+Write a C program to count the number of nodes in Binary Tree (use Recursive version) - Write C programs for implementing the following sorting methods to arrange a list of 28. integers in ascending order: Insertion sort - Write C programs for implementing the following sorting methods to arrange a list of 29. integers in ascending order: Merge sort - Write C programs for implementing the following sorting methods to arrange a list of 30. integers in ascending order:Quicksort